 This is typically far more expensive than any normal plans that are offered, so it is worth asking if they can move you to a new fixed rate deal.
 If they can, then you can move on to it straight away.
-If however you wish to change supplier, then alert them and start looking for a new provider straight away.
+If however you wish to change your electricity or gas supplier, then alert them and start looking for a new supplier straight away.

 Ultimately, fixed rate deals are beneficial for those who anticipate price rises sooner rather than late and who enjoy knowing exactly how much they are paying for their energy each month.
 If you believe that energy prices will rise steeply in the near future, then it would be beneficial to fix your energy price in order make long term savings on your bills.
 Conversely, if it widely believed that prices will remain stable for at least two years, then a variable package may be better due to its superior flexibility.